 6. Promotes Wound Healing

-Light within the spectrum of 600 to 1,300 nanometers has been shown to encourage skin, wound, and tissue healing.
+The light within the spectrum of 600 to 1,300 nanometers has been shown to encourage skin, wound, and tissue healing.
 It does so by promoting cellular proliferation, migration, and adhesion.
-Red light therapy may help skin cells heal by stimulating regeneration of fibroblasts, keratinocytes, and modulation of immune cells (including mast cells, macrophages, and neutrophils), all within the tissue of the skin.
+Red light therapy may help skin cells heal by stimulating the regeneration of fibroblasts, keratinocytes, and modulation of immune cells (including mast cells, macrophages, and neutrophils), all within the tissue of the skin.

-Red light therapy also brings more blood to the surface of the skin, which means more oxygen and nutrients, and faster healing.
-Since it does not generate heat, red light can be used on burns to accelerate healing as well.
+Red light therapy also brings more blood to the skin’s surface, which means more oxygen and nutrients and faster healing.
+Since it does not generate heat, red light can be used on burns to accelerate healing.

 Additional Red Therapy Benefits

-- Improved skin tone, including reduction in the appearance of cellulite, wrinkles, and stretch marks
+- Improved skin tone, including a reduction in the appearance of cellulite, wrinkles, and stretch marks

 - Stimulates testosterone production